 Disability Retirement is sometimes called Chapter 61 retirement, since the law governing such a retirement is in Chapter 61 of title 10 United States Code.
 Members who have been determined to be unfit for duty with a disability rated by the Military Service as 30% or greater are eligible for disability retirement.
-A member whose condition is not stable may be placed on the Temporary Disability Retired List (TDRL) for up to five years at which point they must be discharged, retired or returned to duty.
-Members whose condition has stabilized at a disability rating of 30% or higher may be placed on the Permanent Disability Retired List (PDRL)
+A member whose condition is not stable may be placed on the Temporary Disability Retired List (TDRL) for up to three years if placed into the program after January 1, 2017 or five years if placed into the program prior to January 1, 2017 at which point they must be discharged, retired or returned to duty.
+Members whose condition has stabilized at a disability rating of 30% or higher may be placed on the Permanent Disability Retired List (PDRL).

 Temporary Disability Retirement List (TDRL)

-TDRL is the Temporary Disability Retirement program designed to enable all eligbile members with a rated disability the opportunity to receive retirement benefits including medical coverage for members and dependents and a monthly stipend until medical conditions can become stabilized or corrected.
+TDRL is the Temporary Disability Retirement program designed to enable all eligible members with a rated disability the opportunity to receive retirement benefits including medical coverage for members and dependents and a monthly stipend until medical conditions can become stabilized or corrected.
 TDRL is enacted by General Military Law under Title 10 USC Chapter 61, section 1200 series, and further outlined by the Headquarters of the Military Departments through Directives and Instructions.
 The department of the Navy has designated SECNAVINST 1850.4E as the governing instruction for the administration of Disability Evaluation.
 Under Title 10 USC, TDRL is a maximum of a 5-year program.
-At the end of the 5 years, General Military law requires all pay and benefits to cease, regardless of reason for a delay in final processing.
+In accordance with Memorandum for Assistant Secretary of the Navy dated February 7, 2017, member’s placed onto the TDRL program on or after January 1, 2017 may spend a maximum of 3 years on the TDRL program.
+At the end of the 3 or 5 years depending on date of placement, General Military law requires all pay and benefits to cease, regardless of reason for a delay in final processing.

 Permanent Disability Retired List (PDRL)